Arthritis (RA) and Osteoarthritis (OA) Treatment

 What is Arthritis?

 Arthritis cannot be boiled down to one single disease or cause.
-Over 100 different types of arthritis can be diagnosed and can be commonly be understood as joint pain caused by inflammation or the wearing down of cartilage as our bones rub against other bones in our joints.
+Over 100 different types of arthritis can be diagnosed and can be commonly understood as joint pain caused by inflammation or the wearing down of cartilage as our bones rub against other bones in our joints.
 Some common forms of arthritis are called osteoarthritis, rheumatoid arthritis and psoriatic arthritis.
 No matter what the type of arthritis, this condition is always characterized by swelling, stiffness, and chronic pain.

 Floating for treatment of arthritis?